lyw07/dbadmin/README.md

 * After the instance is successfully built, install git using `sudo apt-get install -y git`.

-* Clone the backupdb project using `git clone http://github.com/bsubrama/backupdb.git --branch=gce`.
+* Clone the backupdb project using `git clone http://github.com/lyw07/backupdb.git --branch=gce`.
 This shoudl create a directory `backupdb` in your home directory containing the tool.

-* Run the bootstrap function using `backupdb/dbadmin.py bootstrap-admin --iam_account=<service-account>`.
+* Run the bootstrap function using `backupdb/dbadmin.py bootstrap --iam_account=<service-account>`.
 This should set up the `.dbadmin` directory in your home directory that will be expected by subsequent operations, and also install other dependencies.

 Other Notes
 ------------------------